 This is why open and honest communication is critical.
-And likewise you have to be open to receiving and really hearing what your partner has to say even if it hurts.
-If your partner feels that they cannot be open with their feelings and especially with such emotions as anger, they may retreat further.
-But this is not to say that you have to sit there and take blame or abuse, which leads me to my next point and that is…
+You have to be open to receiving and really hearing what your partner has to say even if it hurts.
+If your partner feels that they cannot be open with their feelings, and especially with such emotions as anger, they may retreat further.
+But this is not to say that you have to sit there and take blame or abuse.

 Blame is a judgment call inferring that someone is at fault and should feel guilty.
 There is another saying that when you point your finger in blame, three fingers point back at you.
 If your partner is blaming you, they are going for the martyr act where they assume no responsibility for themselves or the relationship.
 Don't fall for it.
 The blame game never helps such a situation.
 It only causes old wounds to fester and resentments to build.

-Relationships are never easy but when you add depression to the mix, it can become even more complex.
+Relationships are never easy, but when you add depression to the mix, it can become even more complex.
 When the person you love pulls away or even threatens to leave, you may wonder if this is depression or a real wish to end the relationship.
 It can be a very confusing and painful time to try to decode your depressed partner's behavior and also take care of your own well being.
-There is much more to be said about this topic and I am going to be covering more points in subsequent posts.